nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi.md

 excerpt: "In this article, we will setup a static Jekyll website and create a simple CD pipeline for it."
 category: Tech
 ---
-# Creating a static blog and documentation site with Jekyll

 ## What?

-We are going to deploy a website with the help of Jekyll and a RaspberryPi 4.
+We are going to deploy a website with the help of [Jekyll](https://jekyllrb.com/) and a RaspberryPi 4.
 Afterwards we are going to setup a CD Pipeline to avoid manually deploying changes to our site every time we make them.
 So, what exactly is Jekyll?

 From their official website:
-> Jekyll is a static site generator.
+Jekyll is a static site generator.
 It takes text written in your favorite markup language and uses layouts to create a static website.
 You can tweak the site’s look and feel, URLs, the data displayed on the page, and more.

-> One of the great things about Jekyll is there’s no database.
+One of the great things about Jekyll is there’s no database.
 All content and site structure are files that a Git repository can version.
 Using a repository is optional but is recommended.

 It is also the foundation for [GitHub Pages](https://pages.github.com/).
 So why not just use GitHub Pages then, you may ask?
 Because I am too much of a Scrooge McDuck.
 ```